 This post is also available in: Deutsch

 When I used coconut fat as an alternative to palm oil based margarine, the topic of accessibility came up very often.
 Some people are allergic to coconut products.
 Others just cannot find refined coconut oil.
 While it’s available both at supermarkets and health food stores in Germany, it’s expensive and hard to find in other parts of the world.
 Unrefined coconut oil that has been hyped over the last couple of years is not a great alternative.
-It has a super distinctive coconut flavour that can over power everything else in a baked good.
-In the past I often got emails by people complaining about this distingt flavour.
-They had made one of my recipes and they sumply didn’t know that there was a difference between refined and non-refined coconut oil.
+It has a super distinctive coconut flavour that can overpower everything else in a baked good.
+In the past I often got emails by people complaining about this distinkt flavour.
+They had made one of my recipes and simply didn’t know that there was a difference between refined and non-refined coconut oil.

 With this recipe, I’d love to please everyone.
 I have included my old Nussecken recipe that calls for refined coconut oil and coconut cream.
 And I have added a new version that is made with margarine.
 This version is easier to make and calls for less ingredients that most of you may have on hand.
 Both versions are delicious.
 You could probably compare this these caramel nut bars to an easier version of a pecan pie.
 They have crunchy nuts that are perfectly chewy underneath.
 Also, there’s a buttery, delicate shortbread crust involved.
 And chocolate.
 So what are you waiting for?

 How to make pastry without butter or margarine